Jorge Ruvalcaba: Mexico under-21

-Senior Mexico national team
+Mexico senior team

+Ruvalcaba earned one unofficial cap with the senior side on 16 January 2025 in a friendly match against Brazilian club SC Internacional scoring the second goal of that match with Mexico winning 2–0.

-Ruvalcaba made his debut appearance with the senior Mexico side on 18 of November 2025 in a friendly match against Paraguay.
+His full debut appearance with the senior Mexico side occurred on 18 November 2025 in a friendly match against Paraguay.
 His side lost the match 2–1 at the San Antonio Alamodome.